A single defined stage in a conversion path where progress and drop-off are measured independently of every other stage.

 A funnel step is a single stage in a conversion funnelFunnelGrowthA conversion funnel tracking user progressionView reference →: a defined point a user reaches on the way to some goal, with a measurable rate of progressing to the next point and a measurable rate of dropping out.
-The step is where diagnosis happens.
-A funnel can look healthy in aggregate while one step quietly leaks most of the loss, and you only see it once the funnel is broken into its parts.
+A funnel can look healthy in aggregate while one step accounts for most of the loss, visible only once the funnel is broken into its parts.

 The funnel as a shape comes from advertising.
 Elias St. Elmo Lewis sketched the stages of a sale around 1898, and William W. Townsend married that progression to the funnel image in Bond Salesmanship (1924), describing the work as "the forcing by compression of a broad and general concept of facts through a funnel" (Purchase funnel, Wikipedia).
 For most of the next century the steps were marketing abstractions: awareness, interest, desire, action.